fbpx

 Nicole Papathanassiou

-Nicole Papathanassiou joined the Melanoma Research Foundation in September 2022 as the Development Assistant.
+Nicole Papathanassiou joined the Melanoma Research Foundation in September 2022 as the Development Assistant and became the Development Coordinator in September 2024.
 She is a recent graduate of George Mason University, where she received her Bachelor of Science degree in Marketing.
 Nicole currently resides in Northern Virginia and is an alumna of the Chi Omega Fraternity.
 In her free time, you can find her hiking, baking something sweet or hanging out with friends and family.

 Liz Reilly